carlosmscabral/demo-appint-veo3/README.md

 ### 🔑 Required Permissions

-The user or service account running the deployment script needs sufficient permissions on the target Google Cloud project.
-For simplicity, the **Owner** role (`roles/owner`) is recommended.
+The user running the deployment script needs sufficient permissions on the target Google Cloud project.
+For simplicity, the **Owner** role (`roles/owner`) is recommended, as the script will be granting broad permissions to other service accounts.

-Alternatively, a custom role with the following permissions is required:

-- `roles/resourcemanager.projectIamAdmin`
-- `roles/serviceusage.serviceUsageAdmin`
-- `roles/integrations.integrationAdmin`
-- `roles/connectors.admin`
-- `roles/storage.admin`
-- `roles/aiplatform.admin`
-- `roles/cloudtasks.admin`
-- `roles/cloudbuild.builds.builder`
-- `roles/run.admin`
-- `roles/iam.serviceAccountAdmin`
-- `roles/iam.serviceAccountUser`
-- `roles/integrations.integrationInvoker`
-- `roles/datastore.owner`

-**Note**: The script will also automatically attempt to grant permissions to Google-managed service accounts to ensure deployment succeeds:
+The script simplifies permissions by using the project's **Default Compute Engine service account** for all operations.
+To ensure this works, the script will automatically grant the `Editor` role (`roles/editor`) to this service account.

-- It grants the `Cloud Run Service Agent` (`roles/run.serviceAgent`) role to the project's **Cloud Build service account**.
+It also grants the `Cloud Run Service Agent` role to the project's **Cloud Build service account** to allow source-based deployments.
-- It grants the `Storage Object Viewer`, `Logs Writer`, `Artifact Registry Writer`, `Datastore Owner`, `Cloud Tasks Admin`, and `Vertex AI Admin` roles to the project's **Default Compute Engine service account**.
-  The user running the script needs permission to grant these roles.

 ## 🚀 Deployment